 The American Heartworm Society

-The American Heartworm Society (established in 1974) celebrates the month of April as the month to raise awareness for one devastating but preventable disease that affects our pets – the heartworm disease.
+The American Heartworm Society (established in 1974) celebrates the month of April as Heartworm Awareness Month to raise awareness for one devastating but preventable disease that affects our pets – the heartworm disease.

 We are talking about a very serious and potentially fatal condition that is caused by a parasitic worm, a roundworm, that is very long and called Dirofilaria immitis.
 These worms grow very big and live in the heart, lungs and the associated blood vessels causing severe heart and lung diseases, heart failure, and damage to adjacent organs.
 Heartworm disease affects also wild animals such as coyotes, foxes, and ferrets that live in close proximity to domestic animals.